lukeephilips/MrFixIt-rails/README.md

 ## Description

 To be honest, I'm embarrassed by this work.
 Starting from badly built app through my for a loop and I definitely need to find some resources to learn AJAX better.
-I thought I knew enough to get by, but I'm once again lost in the mysteries of JavaScript.
+I thought I knew enough to get by, but everytime I made something that worked it would end up broken 20 minutes later.
+I'm once again lost in the mysteries of JavaScript.
+I should have fixed the silly double users model from the start (users/workers) but I thought I could suffer through it and fix it later- it is probably the source of much of my issues.
+Same for all the booleans.

 While I technically did use AJAX to accomplish the requirements, it looks and feels worse than if I'd just used pure Ruby.
 My tests pass but they don't actually accomplish anything.
-BOOOOOOOOO! :(
+Lessons learned but BOOOOOOOOO! :(